alialsarraf/practicalAPITest/README.md

 * Voting
 * Dashboard

+Note:

+  Login is an important flow but since I'm implementing an API test coverage.
+Login will be run for almost every test as we will need the Bearer Token to be able to run all the other API calls, so it will be run as a hook, if login fail, then we will not need to run all the tests.

 ## Project Outline ---- STILL NEED WORK

 This project is a simple API automation framework that Request Promise Native, and Chai which are a collection java scripts library's as it's core components.